FerreroJeremy/PictiTab/README.md

 ## Important

-Please excuse the OOP implementation and the English comments. <s>I am taking over the project.</s> <b>I stop the development of the project for a while to focus on my professional work.</b> But any help that you can give is welcome.
+Please excuse the OOP implementation and the English translation of comments. <s>I am taking over the project.</s> <b>I stop the development of the project for a while to focus on my professional work.</b> But any help that you can give is welcome.

 ## New since [Google Play's 2.5 version](https://play.google.com/store/apps/details?id=com.pictitab.app)